will-rice/super-resolution/README.md

 # super-resolution
-Training framework for super resolution models
+A framework for training super resolution models.